-Academic dishonesty: It is UTEP's policy, and mine, for all suspected cases or acts of alleged scholastic dishonesty to be referred to the Office of Student Conduct and Conflict Resolution for investigation and appropriate disposition.
-See Section II.1.2.2 of the Handbook of Operating Procedures.

-Attendance: Due to the course structure, attendance is mandatory.
+- Academic dishonesty: It is UTEP's policy, and mine, for all suspected cases or acts of alleged scholastic dishonesty to be referred to the Office of Student Conduct and Conflict Resolution for investigation and appropriate disposition.
+See Section II.1.2.2.1 of the Handbook of Operating Procedures. - Attendance: Due to the course structure, attendance is mandatory.
 There is no particular penalty for missing a particular class, but you cannot get a good participation grade if you miss too many classes.
 I will usually "excuse" an absence if you tell me about it in advance, or, in cases of emergencies, as soon as possible afterwards.
-My goal is for class meetings and activities to complement, rather than echo, the textbook, and thus for every class to be worth attending.

-Drop date: The deadline for student-initiated drops with a W is Friday, October 30.
-After this date, you can only drop with the Dean's approval, which is granted only under extenuating circumstances.
+My goal is for class meetings and activities to complement, rather than echo, the textbook, and thus for every class to be worth attending. - Drop date: The deadline for student-initiated drops with a W is Thursday, March 30.
+After this date, you will not be able to drop the class (as per the Dean's office).
+Furthermore, a grade of incomplete is only for extraordinary circumstances, such as a missed exam.